Requirements for Graduation

 Discontinued Degree ProgramsStudents pursuing major or minor programs which the university discontinues will be allowed to complete them within a specified time limit.
 The time limit will be specified at the point of discontinuance of a major or minor program and begins at that point.
 It is determined according to the student's progress toward degree completion and will not exceed five years for any student.

 Closed RecordThe academic record of a student who has completed the program of study or ceased attendance is considered closed.
 Once a student's record is closed, no further additions or changes may be made.
-This includes, but is not limited to, such things as change of name, registering in additional course work, resolution of marks of incomplete (IN), declaration of minors, etc.
+This includes, but is not limited to, such things as change of name, registering in additional course work, resolution of marks of incomplete (IN) and missing grade (MG), declaration of minors, etc.

 Degree RequirementsUndergraduate degree requirements consist of grade point averages, residence requirements, general education requirements, the writing requirement, the diversity requirement, pre-major and major requirements, and minor requirements.
 Undergraduate students may elect to follow (a) the degree requirements in the catalogue current in their first term of enrollment after admission or readmission at USC or (b) degree requirements in a subsequent catalogue as long as they were enrolled in a term in which it was in effect.
 However, students may not mix catalogues.

 While there are no specific time limits for completing bachelor's degrees, over the years many departments change their major requirements in accordance with developments in the field and department.
 Occasionally, general education requirements are changed or a degree program is discontinued.